RETURN TO UFO PAGE | E-MAIL ME

 or metallic appearance.
 Additionally, bits of tin foil or panels of corrugated

-metal driven skyward by high winds and strong updrafts, falling chunks of ice
+metal driven skyward by strong winds and powerful updrafts, falling chunks of

-broken off from a high altitude airliner, and other bits of aerial flotsam can
+ice broken off from a high altitude airliner, and other bits of aerial flotsam

 candidates for flying disks.
 Even cockpit lights reflecting off a canopy have